maxim-kukushkin/VoronYetAnotherBurner/docs/Assembly.md

 ## 11. Blower fans
 - Slide the blower fans on both sides from the top (they should fit tightly on the ducts)
   - The left blower will have the fan facing outside
   - The right blower will have the fan facing inside.
-The toolhead part intentionally have cuts and spacing to ensure proper air intake.
+The toolhead parts intentionally have cuts and spacing to ensure proper air intake.
 - Try to guide the wires through the channels on the Hotend cartridge to make them less visible
 - Use 2x M4x20 screws (1 on each side) to attach the blower fans to the toolhead (the top hole only)
 - Connect the blower fans to the splitter made in [the previous step](#6-part-cooling-fan-splitter)